indigo-iam/iam-documentation/admin-guide/configuration_reference.md

 {% include "conf/google_opts.md" %}

-For more information and examples, see the [Enabling Google Authentication section](google.md).
+For more information and examples, see the [Enabling OpenID Connect Authentication section](oidc.md).

 ## SAML authentication settings